piersy/debian-setup-steps/README.md

 save you a heap of trouble.
 Find the added non free firmware iso [here](https://cdimage.debian.org/cdimage/unofficial/non-free/cd-including-firmware) you will need to click through a few pages to find the right iso for you.

+Note: Despite complaining during install that certain firmware files could not be found, my newtwork card did actually work, so sometimes it's just worth pressing on to see if stuff works.

 Copy it onto a usb drive like so:
 ```